 Communication devices such as, but not limited to, cellular phone, wearable technology, and/or electronic signaling devices, may not be used at school, on field trips, and/or on the school bus without permission from an LAAA team member.
-The device must be turned off and secured in students' backpacks inside their locker/cubby.
+The device must be turned off and secured in their homeroom teacher's cell phone lockbox.
+The device will be returned each day to the student.
 Students are prohibited from recording anyone without their permission.
 Students violating this policy will have the item confiscated and turned over to an administrator.
 A parent/guardian will have to make arrangements to pick up the device in the Main Office.
 Additional penalties (monetary, non-monetary) may be applied at the discretion of school administration.
 LAAA is not responsible for lost, stolen and/or damaged personal property.